 In this initial step of the source to pay life cycle, expansive market research needs to be carried out to identify potential suppliers.
 During this stage, sourcing teams will send out Requests For Information (RFIs), Requests for Proposals (RFPs), and possibly Requests for Quotes (RFQs).
 ProcurePort offers sophisticated e-sourcing RFX templates that make collecting and processing vendor information easier.
 In addition to requesting information from vendors, some sourcing teams may also use e-auctions in their source to pay life cycle.

 E-auctions are used by sourcing teams to get the best deals for raw materials and goods.
-E-auctions are very similar in nature to real-life auctions.
+E-auctions are remarkably similar in nature to real-life auctions.
 In this case, suppliers are auctioning their goods and services and trying to outbid each other.
 The purpose of this process is to not only find reliable suppliers but suppliers with affordable price ranges.

 ProcurePort has developed one of the leading reverse online auction software on the